 The Law applies to those meetings of governmental bodies in which a quorum of the body convenes to deliberate on any public business or policy within its jurisdiction.
 The terms meeting, governmental body, deliberation, and quorum are specifically defined in the law – M.G.L.
 Chapter 39, §23A.

 For covered meetings, the Law lays out specific procedures that must be followed.
-Most important is that the meeting be open to the public except in nine specific circumstances that are described in the statute.
-If one of the exceptions applies, the governmental body can meet in an executive session (closed session), provided it follows certain preparatory steps.
-Other critical procedural requirements are that records be maintained of all meetings (including executive sessions) and be made available to the public, and that notice of all meetings be publicly posted at least 48 hours in advance of the meeting.
+Most important is that the meeting be open to the public except in ten specific circumstances that are described in the statute.
+If one of the exceptions applies, the governmental body can meet in an executive session (closed session), provided it follows certain procedural steps.
+Other critical procedural requirements are that records be maintained of all meetings (including executive sessions) and be made available to the public, and that notice of all meetings (including a detailed agenda) be publicly posted at least 48 hours in advance of the meeting (not including weekends and holidays).
 In Concord, the bulletin board in the Town House lobby in Monument Square is the official posting location for all meetings.
-In addition, meetings are posted on the Town’s web site (see Calendar on home page) and on a 24-hour electronic bulletin board in the Police Department lobby at 219 Walden Street.
+In addition, meetings are posted and available on a 24-hour basis on the Town’s web site (see Calendar on home page).